WallStreetMojo

 Creditors: amounts falling due within One Year Also known as current liabilities – liabilities are shown as negatives because they are amounts owed by the business.

-Bank loans and overdrafts xxx It is the portion of the business’ bank loan, which is due to be repaid in the next twelve months.
+Bank loans and overdrafts xxx It is the portion of the business' bank loan that will be repaid in the next twelve months.

 Trade creditors xxx It is the total of the amounts owed by the business to its suppliers for goods it bought to sell to its customers.

-Other creditors including tax and social security xxx It is the value of tax and national insurance contributions deducted from employee salaries that have not yet been paid over to the Inland Revenue.
+Other creditors including tax and social security xxx The value of tax and national insurance contributions deducted from employee salaries has not yet been paid over to the Inland Revenue.

 Accruals and deferred income xxx It includes interest due to the bank loan since the last repayment.